rdtscp/ct17-18/desc/part2/README.md

 Your next job will consists in extending the AST printer class provided to handle your newly added AST node classes.
 As seen during the course, the AST printer uses the visitor design pattern.

-It is highly recommendaed to follow the following format when printing the AST.
+It is important to respect the following format when printing the AST to ensure that your output can be validated by our automatic marking system.
 Using EBNF syntax, the output should be of the form: `AST_NODE_CLASS_NAME '(' [SUB_TREE (',' SUB_TREE)*] ')'`

 ### Examples: